dropbox/stone/README.rst

 this object, you can access all the defined namespaces, data types, and operations.
 See the Python object definition for more information.

-You also have access to filters to help tailor the Api Definition to the target language.
+You also have access to filters to help tailor the API Definition to the target language.
 For example, you can use "{{ variable }}|class" to convert the variable to the standard format for a class (capitalized words).
-Other available filters include:
+The full list of available filters is:

-   * class
+class
-   * method
-   * type
-   * pprint (Pretty print)
+    Converts a name to the format of a class name. method
+    Converts a name to the format of a method name. type
+    Converts a primitive data type to the name of primitive type. pprint
+    Outputs a primitive as a literal.

 These filters are tailored per language.